cchitsiang/awesome-stars/topics.md

 ## machine-learning

+- [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
 - [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨
 - [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)